sgarcia0206/comp122-f23/tidbits/MARS.md

         1. Update the value of the $a0 register
            * Notice the value of the $a0 register is 4:  (1+2+3+4=10)
            * Modify the value of the $a0 register to be 5:  (1+2+3+4+5=15)
-        1. Hit the Play button to execute the reest of the program
+        1. Hit the Play button to execute the reset of the program
         1. Validate the return value is now 15.